lexxiave/forms/README.md

-# Bootstrap PHP Forms

-Want create different PHP forms embeddable into any page.
-Collect data in MySQL database and also send subscriber email confirmation upon every submission also send admin's email submission alert.
+There's three sign-up forms want to embed into any page and option customize confirmation message at any time.

+#Email Newsletter Signup Form

+#RSVP Form

+#VIP Table Registration Form

 #Requirements